-Column 1 contains the well number, which is based on the legal location of the well.
+On the first page, column 1 contains the well number, which is based on the legal location of the well.
 Wells in this report are numbered according to a modification of the U.S. Bureau of Land Management system of land subdivision (fig. 13).
 The legal location is composed of the township, range, and section numbers followed by letters indicating the subdivision of the section in which the well is located.
-The first letter encloses a 160-acre tract; the second, a 40-acre tract; the third, a 10-acre tract; and the fourth, if present, a 2.5-acre tract.
+The first letter encloses a 160-acre tract; the second, a 40acre tract; the third, a 10-acre tract; and the fourth, if present, a 2.5-acre tract.
 The letters A, B, C, and D designate the tract in a counterclockwise manner, starting in the northeast corner.
 Therefore, a location described as SW NW NW sec.
-7, T 18 S, R 39 W [the SW quarter of the NW quarter of the NW quarter of the NW quarter of sec(tion) 7, T(ownship) 18 S(outh), R(ange) 39 W(est)] is translated to 18S-39W-07-BBC.
+7, T. 18 S., R. 39 W. [the SW quarter of the NW quarter of the NW quarter of sec(tion) 7, T(ownship) 18 S(outh), R(ange) 39 W(est)] is translated to 18S-39W-07-BBC.
 A two-digit number is appended to the location to identify specific wells in cases where there is more than one well in the same tract.
 If there were two wells in the parcel of land described above, the second well ID would be 18S-39W-07BBC-02.